orbforge/orb-docs/docs/orb-app/README.md

 ---
-title: Using Orb apps
+title: Using Orb Apps
-shortTitle: Using Orb apps
+shortTitle: Using Orb Apps
 metaDescription: How to use the Orb apps - learn about the interface, features, account management, and settings to get the most out of your Orb experience.
-section: Orb app
+section: Orb App
 ---

-# Using Orb apps
+# Using Orb Apps

 This section covers everything you need to know about using the Orb app, from navigating the interface to customizing your settings.